daiqizhu/NMST-DP/README.md

-# IMST-LDP
+# NMST-DP
-The code is used for the article "A novel graph-based clustering method with robustness to noise using density deviation".
+The code is used for the article "NMST-DP: A novel minimum spanning tree clustering algorithm based on density peaks".